-Dr. Michele Harris - Professor Educational Background: University of Central Oklahoma, 1990, B.S.
+Dr. Michele Harris - Professor, Assistant Chair, and Graduate Advisor Educational Background: University of Central Oklahoma, 1990, B.S.
 Chemistry; University of Arkansas, 1994, Ph.D.
-Biochemistry, Research/Areas of Interest: Biotransformations using whole plant cells Office: Chemistry Lab Building, Room 104A Phone: 936.468.2485 E-mail: firstname.lastname@example.org
+Biochemistry, Research/Areas of Interest: Biochemistry -- Biotransformations using whole plant cells Office: Chemistry Lab Building, Room 104A Phone: 936.468.2485 E-mail: firstname.lastname@example.org

 Dr. Richard Langley - Professor Educational Background: Miami University (Ohio), B.S.
 Chemistry, Mineralogy; M.S.
 Chemistry; University of Nebraska, Ph.D.
 Chemistry Research/Areas of Interest: Solid state chemistry, synthetic inorganic chemistry, fluorine chemistry, chemical education Office: Math Building, Room 116 Phone: 936.468.2189 E-mail: email@example.com